HariniParthasarathy16/Personal-Portfolio/README.md

 <td width="50%">

 ### 🌱 **Always Learning**
-- 🧠 How to make neural networks less... neural and more network-y
 - ⚡ Building systems that don't crash when 1000 users hit them
 - 🎨 Making UI/UX that doesn't make people cry
 - 🌐 Cloud stuff (because everything lives in the cloud now, apparently)